RickStrahl/BlogPosts/2020-04/Missing-Sharing-Tab-in-Windows-Explorer/MissingSharingTabInWindowsExplorer.md

 ![](NoSharingTab.png)

-Nope - no soup - eh sharing for you!
+Nope - no soup - errr, Sharing Tab for you!

 ### Blocked Shell Extensions
 After a long bit of searching I ran into an obscure comment on [a Windows Club post](https://www.thewindowsclub.com/sharing-tab-is-missing-windows) which points at the solution:

 Windows has a Blocked Shell Extensions Section in the registry and in my case the Sharing Tab somehow ended up on that list.

+#### Make sure Sharing is Enabled
 The Windows Club article doesn't go into the blocked shell extensions, but it shows how to enable the sharing tab feature in Windows if for some reason it's disabled by enabling in the registry:

 * Use RegEdit